ic17rey/healthcare_predictions/README.md

-# healthcare_predictions
-Predicting disease with Pima Indians dataset
+# Predicting Disease with Akimel O'odham, or "River People", Dataset

+### Background
+Formerly called the Pima, these Native Americans lived in parts of Arizona and in Mexico in Sonora and Chihuahua.